keberlea/ReadMe-Generator/Develop/README.md

   This application is covered by the Apache 2.0 license.

   ## Contributing
-  see main readme file
+  see main readme

   ## Tests
-  see main readme file
+  see main readme

   ## Questions
-  Link to GitHub profile: https://github.com/eberlea
+  Link to GitHub profile: https://github.com/keberlea

   If you have questions you can reach me by email at the following address: alicia.keberle@gmail.com